thesephist/dotink/content/posts/inkfmt.md

 (B)
 1  doSomething(request => (
 2      returnResponse(request)
-3  )).then(data => (
+3      data := otherThing(f(request))
 4      doOtherthing(data)
 5  ))
 ```

 but not in `(A)` above.
 In `(A)`, we want the algorithm to realize that this line closes a previous group of expressions, and opens another one.
 We can't infer this kind of extra nuance simply by iterating through a stream of tokens.
-We need to keep track of the order in which expressions are opened and closed, and at that point, we're effectively building a messy parser.
+We need to keep track of the order in which expressions are opened and closed, and at that point, _we're effectively building a messy parser_.

 These issues aren't very common, but they come up here and there in medium and large codebases, and I think a simple token stream-based formatter will have trouble adapting to these edge cases, even if I can work around some of them today.